7 Reasons To Rethink Dropshipping

 Because there’s such a low barrier to entry, you will be faced with an overwhelming amount of competition, even within your niche.
 Many of your competitors will be taking the lowest-price-possible approach to selling, which can also impact your profit margins.

 Bloggers often advertise dropshipping as the risk-free approach to selling.
-And it’s true that up-front risk is very low because you don’t have to purchase inventory before you start selling.
+And it’s true that the upfront risk is very low because you don’t have to purchase inventory before you start selling.
 However, financial risk is inherent in all business, and dropshipping is no exception.

 4. You Lose Quality Control